-- Research studies help doctors find out the best dose and schedule to use when giving a treatment.
+Research studies help doctors determine the proper dose and dose schedule to follow when giving a treatment.
 This improves a treatment's success rate.
 Studies are also a great way to find better treatments with fewer side effects.

 - decitabine (Dacogen)

 - lenalidomide (Revlimid)